stripe/stripe-java/README.md

 ## Development

+JDK 18 is required to build the Stripe Java library.
+By default, tests use the same Java runtime as the build.
+To use a custom version of Java runtime for tests set the `JAVA_TEST_HOME` environment variable to runtime's home directory.

 The test suite depends on [stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock] also contains instructions for installing via Homebrew and other methods):